 How to Build a Shed Base on a SlopeJune 29, 2017

 Installing a shed base on uneven ground can be a little tricky.
 For most people, this isn’t an issue.
-So, if you will be building a shed base on flat ground, read our article how to build a shed base.
 As the gradient on the sloping ground becomes steeper, the problem becomes greater.

 The simplest way to solve the problem of the sloping ground is to use foundation blocks.
 This will compensate for higher or lower ground on one side of the garden and you can add or remove blocks to make the base completely level.